binhminhnguy/535project6/README.md

 Federated learning focuses on training machine learning models collaboratively while ensuring participants' data remains private.
 Various forms of sensitive data, including images, audio, text, and sensor information, can be gathered for model training, but this data is vulnerable to exploitation by adversaries, jeopardizing the privacy of the involved parties.
 As adversarial techniques advance and attacks on machine learning models become more sophisticated, the risk of an adversary recovering confidential data used in training is growing.
 Federated learning provides a solution by enabling data from different sources to be used in a unified learning system, while still maintaining the privacy of each party's data.

-Our group has interest and experience in working with machine learning framework and IoT devices.
+Our group has interest and experience in working with machine learning frameworks and IoT devices.
 We also have experience in security engineering with multiple projects in data encryption in ECE 371 and 547.

 **Design Goals**